pluginsGLPI/doc/source/empty/index.rst

 .. warning::

-   Note that for the moment, the release script is only compatible if you use semantic versionning!
+   Note that the release script is only compatible if you use semantic versionning!

 Using just the defaults, the script will try to retrieve the latest tag in your git repository, add third party dependencies and create a `Release` on the github project: